DazynersStudio/Dazyners/README.rst

         $ virtualenv --version
         1.9.1

-- UglifyJS, turbulenz_build, DefinitelyTyped and NvTriStrip which are included via Git submodules contained within the Turbulenz Engine repository.
+- UglifyJS, Dazyners Studio, DefinitelyTyped and NvTriStrip which are included via Git submodules contained within the Dazyners Studio repository.

 - Additional Python packages which will be automatically installed during the initial environment creation using a Python package manager.